iamroshel/phase-1-array-foreach-method/README.md

-# forEach: The Iterator of No Return
+# forEach: The Iterator of No Return c

 ## Learning Goals